madeleineostoja/rucksack/content/docs/fallbacks.md

 ---
 Rucksack can automatically provide fallbacks for many properties on old browsers, making legacy support a breeze.

 This is an optional add-on, and can be toggled on or off with the `fallbacks` option, passed to Rucksack on initialization.
-By default fallbacks is set to `true`.
+By default fallbacks is set to `false`.

 ```javascript
 var rucksack = require('rucksack-css');